danyarwx/tum-project/README.md

 # Credit Scoring Analysis

 This project explores a **credit scoring dataset** with the goal of understanding factors that contribute to financial distress and building a foundation for predictive modeling.
-The work was completed as part of a university project, focusing on **data cleaning, preprocessing, exploratory data analysis (EDA), and visualization**.
+The work was completed as part of a university project, focusing on **data cleaning, preprocessing, exploratory data analysis (EDA), visualization, and machine learning models**.

 ---